natimerry/rtw89/README.md

-The Mission of this Repo: To code, test and upstream great quality USB WiFi drivers for the Realtek RTW89 driver series.
+##The Mission of this Repo:

+To code, test and upstream great quality Linux Standards compliant (mac80211) USB WiFi drivers for the Realtek RTW89 driver series.

 # rtw89